 And while the style initially sold out after Kate first sported them, fans will be pleased to know that the pretty earrings are now back in stock and available to buy again online (still at a purse-friendly £8, may we add).

-In early July, Kate paid a visit to RHS Hampton Court Palace Garden Festival, where she was displaying a recreation of the ‘Back to Nature Garden’ she co-designed for Chelsea Flower show.
+In July last year , Kate paid a visit to RHS Hampton Court Palace Garden Festival, where she was displaying a recreation of the ‘Back to Nature Garden’ she co-designed for Chelsea Flower show.
 As always, she looked lovely in a green Sandro dress (which is currently in the sale, FYI), her trademark wedges and some familiar-looking earrings.

-The pretty Polly designs, which retail for just £8 at the high street store, were the very same affordable accessory the Duchess wore with an & Other Stories dress during a private visit to her garden at Chelsea, where she posed for a series of family pictures with husband Prince William and her three children, Prince George, Princess Charlotte and Prince Louis.
+The pretty Polly design, which retail for just £8 at the high street store, is the very same affordable accessory the Duchess wore with an & Other Stories dress during a private visit to her garden at Chelsea, where she posed for a series of family pictures with husband Prince William and her three children, Prince George, Princess Charlotte and Prince Louis.

 ‘To highlight the benefits of the great outdoors and inspire children, families and communities to get back to nature, The Duchess of Cambridge, @The_RHS and landscape architects Davies White will design and build the 2019 RHS Garden at #RHSChelsea,’ a tweet from Kensington Palace confirmed at the time.